ROUNAK-K-JHA-2002/PassBit.dev/README.md

-# Passbit - Secure Password Manager
+# PassBit - Secure Password Manager

 Introducing our state-of-the-art Password Manager App, the ultimate solution to safeguard your digital life.
 With our app, you can conveniently store, manage, and generate secure passwords, all at your fingertips.